This post may contain affiliate links. Please read my disclosure for more info.

 You can choose any store you’d like, but I think Amazon has the best baby registry.

 It can be tricky to find the right kind of bottle for your baby.
-Both of our boys spit up a lot as newborns and it took some testing to find a bottle they both loved AND one that helped with the spitting up.
+Both of my boys spit up a lot as newborns and it took some testing to find a bottle they both loved AND one that helped with the spitting up.

 That being said, it’s probably a good idea to have at least a couple just in case you need them.

-2. Bottle Drying Rack
+2. Bottle Drying Rack or Mat

 3. Burp Cloths